Corporate & Commercial

 Meet the Corporate & Commercial team

-What the team is known for Continued focus on the care sector, handling a number of M&A transactions for local care homes.
+Continued focus on the care sector, handling a number of M&A transactions for local care homes.
 Offers further expertise in IP and technology, regularly advising both UK-based and international SMEs on technology-related corporate transactions.
-Recent work has involved entities in Europe, South America and Australia.
+Also provides cross-border expertise to entities in Europe, South America and Australia.